 Where can I rent a canoe, kayak, SUP, raft, etc.?

-Check out our list of outfitters who rent boats on the Outfitters & Businesses page.
+Check out our list of outfitters who rent boats on the Outfitters & Retailers page.

 I don’t have a lot of paddling experience.
-What's a good beginner section to float and camp along?
+What are some good sections for a beginner?

 Can I fish, swim, or drink the water in the French Broad River?